-- 1. To each SEC-designated nationally recognized municipal securities information repository ("NRMSIR") and to the Ohio state information depository ("SID"): - (a) Annual Information for each Fiscal Year (beginning with Fiscal Year 2002) not later than the 90th day following the end of the Fiscal Year (or, if that is not a State business day, the next State business day), consisting of annual financial information and operating data of the type included in Appendix A of this Official Statement under the captions "FISCAL MATTERS", "STATE DEBT" and "TAX LEVELS AND TAX BASES".
+- 1. To each SEC-designated nationally recognized municipal securities information repository ("NRMSIR") and to the Ohio state information depository ("SID"): - (a) Annual Information for each state Fiscal Year (beginning with state Fiscal Year 2004) not later than the 90th day following the end of the state Fiscal Year (or, if that is not a State business day, the next State business day), consisting of annual financial information and operating data of the type included in this Official Statement under the caption "DEBT SERVICE REQUIREMENTS" and included in Appendix A of this Official

+Statement under the captions "FISCAL MATTERS", "STATE DEBT" and "TAX LEVELS AND TAX BASES".
 The Director of Budget and Management has agreed to provide the Annual Information.
-The Annual Information may be provided by reference to other documents, such as the State's Comprehensive Annual Financial Report and subsequent final official statements relating to other bonds issued by the State. - (b) When and if available, audited general purpose financial statements of the State for each Fiscal Year.
-The Treasurer expects such financial statements to be provided by the Director of Budget and Management, that they will be available separately from the Annual Information, and that the accounting principles to be applied in their preparation will be as described under and by reference in "Accounts and Reports; Controls" in Appendix A.
+The Annual Information may be provided by reference to other documents, such as the State's Comprehensive Annual Financial Report and subsequent final Official Statements relating to other bonds issued by the State.

-- 2. To each NRMSIR or to the Municipal Securities Rulemaking Board ("MSRB"), and to the SID, in a timely manner, notice of: - (a) The occurrence of any of the following events, within the meaning of the Rule, with respect to the Bonds, if material: principal and interest payment delinquencies; non-payment related defaults; unscheduled draws on any debt service reserves or credit enhancements reflecting financial difficulties; substitution of credit or liquidity providers, or their failure to perform; adverse tax opinions or events affecting the tax-exempt status of the Bonds; modifications to rights of Holders or Book-Entry Interest Owners; bond calls; defeasances; release, substitution, or sale of property securing repayment of the Bonds; and rating changes.
-There are initially no credit enhancements or credit or liquidity providers applicable to the Bonds, or any property (except the Pledged Receipts) securing their repayment; - (b) The failure to provide the Annual Information within the time specified above; and - (c) Any change in the accounting principles applied in the preparation of the annual financial statements, any change in Fiscal Year, any failure of the General Assembly to appropriate moneys for the purpose of paying costs to be incurred by the State to perform the Continuing Disclosure Agreement for the applicable fiscal period (biennium), and termination of the Continuing Disclosure Agreement.
+- (b) When and if available, audited general purpose financial statements of the State for each state Fiscal Year.
+The Treasurer expects such financial statements to be provided by the Director of Budget and Management, that they will be available separately from the Annual Information, and that the accounting principles to be applied in their preparation will be as described under and by reference in "Accounts and Reports; Controls" in Appendix A. - 2.
+To each NRMSIR or to the Municipal Securities Rulemaking Board ("MSRB"), and to the SID, in a timely manner, notice of: - (a) The occurrence of any of the following events, within the meaning of the Rule, with respect to the Bonds, if material: principal and interest payment delinquencies; non-payment related defaults; unscheduled draws on any debt service reserves or credit enhancements reflecting financial difficulties; substitution of credit or liquidity providers, or their failure to perform; adverse tax opinions or events affecting the tax-exempt status of the Bonds; modifications to rights of Holders or Book-Entry Interest Owners; bond calls; defeasances; release, substitution, or sale of property securing repayment of the Bonds; and rating changes.
+There are initially no credit enhancements or credit or liquidity providers applicable to the Bonds, or any property (except the Pledged Receipts) securing their repayment; - (b) The failure to provide the Annual Information within the time specified above; and - (c) Any change in the accounting principles applied in the preparation of the annual financial statements, any change in state Fiscal Year, any failure of the General Assembly to appropriate moneys for the purpose of paying costs to be incurred by the State to perform the Continuing Disclosure Agreement for the applicable state fiscal period (biennium), and termination of the Continuing Disclosure Agreement.